Mare Island Naval Shipyard: Beginnings

 Marines first arrived for duty in 1862 under the command of Maj Addison Garland, who was the first officer to command the Marine barracks on the island.

+Monitor in dry dock at Mare Island, c1890.

 Built in 1901 under the guidance of Chaplain Adam A. McAlister and U.S. Senator George C. Perkins, St. Peter's Chapel was the second chapel built on a U.S. Navy property, the first in the Pacific, and the first interdenominational chapel in the armed services.
 According to historian McDonald, "The chapel, more than any other building, bears witness to the closeness of the community that developed at the Mare Island Naval Shipyard."

 Mare Island Naval Shipyard also took a commanding role in civil defense and emergency response on the West Coast, dispatching warships to the Pacific Northwest to subdue Native American unrest.
 MINSY sent ships such as south to Central America and the Panama Canal to protect US political and commercial interests.
 Some of the support, logistics and munition requirements for the Spanish–American War were filled by Mare Island.
 MINSY sent men, materiel and ships to San Francisco in response to the fires following the 1906 earthquake.
 Arctic rescue missions were mounted as necessary.
 Ordnance manufacturing and storage were two further key missions at MINSY for nearly all of its active service, including ordnance used prior to the American Civil War.

 Mare Island Naval Shipyard, in 1911.

 In 1911, the Marine Corps established two West Coast recruit training depots first at Mare Island, the second at Puget Sound, Washington.
 Mare Island eventually became the West Coast's only recruit training facility when the Puget Sound operation consolidated to the San Francisco Bay Area in 1912.
 Instructors trained recruits there until 10 August 1923, when they relocated to Marine Corps Recruit Depot San Diego.